 LIPA's current contract with PSEG Long Island is due to expire at the end of 2025.
-Over the next year, LIPA will synthesize lessons learned on performance management in order to ensure that the next operating services agreement reflects LIPA's accumulated knowledge and experience with its distinctive contracted management model.
+Over the next year, LIPA will synthesize lessons learned on performance management in order to ensure any future operating services agreement reflects LIPA's accumulated knowledge and experience with its distinctive contracted management model.